Oradell, New Jersey: Geography

 According to the United States Census Bureau, the borough had a total area of 2.57 square miles (6.65 km^{2}), including 2.41 square miles (6.25 km^{2}) of land and 0.16 square miles (0.40 km^{2}) of water (6.07%).

 Unincorporated communities, localities and place names located partially or completely within the borough include Delford.

 The borough borders the Bergen County municipalities of Dumont, Emerson, Haworth, New Milford, Paramus and River Edge.

 Oradell Reservoir was formed by the Oradell Reservoir Dam placed on the Hackensack River, which was started in 1921 and finished in 1923.
 The reservoir is fed by the Pascack Brook and Dwars Kill in addition to the Hackensack River.
 The Dam has greatly reduced the amount of flooding in the eastern part of Oradell caused by the Hackensack River, though it also resulted in the loss of flora and fauna that depended on the fresh water that flowed down the river.
 Fed by rain from Hurricane Irene in August 2011, the water level in the reservoir rose two feet above the top of the dam, allowing billions of gallons of water to flow over the dam and exacerbating flooding conditions in Oradell and New Milford.

+As of 2026, the borough is a member of Local Leaders for Responsible Planning in order to address the borough's Mount Laurel doctrine-based housing obligations.